modsim/hopsy/docs/Problem.rst

      will be wrapped inside ``hopsy.PyModel``, which works as an interface between HOPS and any Python-implemented model class.
 Any calls from within HOPS to the model will be delegated by calling the appropriate Python function.

+.. note:: The following class reference refers to the non-existent class ``hopsy.Problem``.
+          It applies to any of the available problem classes, which are listed at the end of this page.

+.. class:: Problem

+   .. attribute:: A: numpy.ndarray[float64[m,n]]

+   .. attribute:: b: numpy.ndarray[float64[m,1]]

+   .. attribute:: starting_point: numpy.ndarray[float64[n,1]]

+   .. attribute:: unrounding_transformation: numpy.ndarray[float64[m,n]]

+   .. attribute:: unrounding_shift: numpy.ndarray[float64[m,1]]

 .. autoclass:: DegenerateMultivariateGaussianProblem
 .. autoclass:: MultimodalMultivariateGaussianProblem
 .. autoclass:: MultivariateGaussianProblem